emberjs/rfcs/text/0230-simplify-qunit-testing-api.md

 * ember-cli-legacy-blueprints
 * others?

+This exact process was done for `ember-mocha`'s migration, making this a well trodden path.

 ## Update Guides

 The guides includes a section for testing, this section needs to be reviewed